GWartelle/ChatApp/README.md

 <h3 id="frontend">Frontend</h3>

-1. For the frontend, you must go in the frontend folder and then run the command `npm install` :
+1. For the frontend, you must go in the frontend folder and run the command `npm install` :

    ```sh
    cd frontend